wadt2020/wadt2020.github.io/index.md

 - Model transformations
 - Model-based testing
 - Tools for systems specification, testing, and verification

+### Deductive software verification stream

+The deductive software verificaion stream seeks contributions addressing theoretical or tool-related contributions in the area of deductive software verification.
+Also experience reports are welcome.
+Here is a non-exclusive list of topics:

+- Foundations of deductive software verification and program logics
+- Advancing deductive software verification techniques to new programming languages, or different programming paradigms
+- Automating deductive software verification
+- Combinations of deductive software verification techniques with other formal methods
+- Applications of deductive software verification on industrial case studies

+This stream will be scheduled in such a way that this will be only a minimal overlap with the VerifyThis workshop at Etaps 2020.

 ### General Stream

 Typical, but not exclusive topics of interest  for the general stream are: